GWC-DCMB/ClubCurriculum/Lessons/Lesson01_Jupyter-Setup.md

 Congrats, you're ready to start coding!

+Some notes:
-Whenever you want to open a notebook, you can click `File` > `Open Notebook` and search for the file from GitHub in `GWC-DCMB/ClubCurriculum`.
+- Whenever you want to open a new notebook, you can click `File` > `Open Notebook` and search for the file from GitHub in `GWC-DCMB/ClubCurriculum`.
-Alternatively, you can open a blank notebook by clicking `File` > `New Python 3 notebook`.
+- Alternatively, you can open a blank notebook by clicking `File` > `New Python 3 notebook`.
-Be sure to save your work to Drive!
+- Be sure to save your work to Drive!
+- If you want to open a notebook you have already saved to Drive, go to your [Google Drive](https://drive.google.com/) and open the folder `Colab Notebooks`.
+It should be in there!